 - CWIX supports NATO's SMART Defence concept by enabling federated multi-national pooling and sharing.

 - CWIX continuously improves CIS interoperability well before deployment.

 - CWIX validates and verifies CIS for achieving combat readiness of the NATO Response Force (NRF), Very High Readiness Joint Task Force (VJTF), followed by the STEADFAST COBALT and culminating in the TRIDENT JUNCTURE/ JOUST exercise.

-CWIX execution will be held 13-30 June 2016 at Joint Forces Training Centre (JFTC) in Bydgoszcz, Poland.
-The Media and Visitor days will take place on June 22.
+CWIX execution will be held 12-29 June 2017 at Joint Forces Training Centre (JFTC) in Bydgoszcz, Poland.
+The NAC/MC visit will take place on June 22.
 Visitor day will take place on June 26.
-The VIP Day is scheduled on June 23.
+The VIP Day is scheduled on June 27.